vmware/vic/tests/test-cases/Group6-VIC-Machine/6-07-Create-Network.md

 ## Container Firewalls
 1. Create an open container and verify another open container can connect to it on arbitrary ports.
+2. a.
+Try to publish a port on a closed firewall and verify an error is received.
-2. Create a closed container and verify an open container cannot connect to it on an arbitrary port.
+   b.
+Create a closed container and verify an open container cannot connect to it on an arbitrary port.
 3. a.
 Create an outbound container.
 Verify that an outbound container on the same external network cannot connect to the first outbound container.
    b.
 Verify that the outbound container can initiate a connection with an open network on an arbitrary port.